 Clarissa Sacchelli is the first artist to take part in the Videobrasil Dance Season, an undertaking of Associação Cultural Videobrasil in partnership with the performance art festival VERBO 2017, hosted by Galeria Vermelho.
 Appointed by the curators of this first edition of the project, Sacchelli will perform at Galpão VB on July 6, 8, and 15 after a three-month research in the Videobrasil Collection.

-VERBO 2017 will be held from July 11 through 15 at Galeria Vermelho in collaboration with Galpão VB.
+VERBO 2017 will be held from July 11 through 14 at Galeria Vermelho, and on July 15 at Galpão VB.
 The artists selected for the 13th edition of VERBO are: Arnold Pasquier (Paris/France), Janaina Wagner (São Paulo/Brazil), Pontogor (São Paulo/Brazil), Célia Gondol (Paris/France), Aurore Zachayus (São Paulo/Brazil), Alexandre D’Angeli (São Paulo/Brazil), Jorge Luíz Lopes (Américo Brasiliense/Brazil), Luanda Casella (Brussels/Belgium), Old Masters (Geneva/Switzerland), Dora Smék (São Paulo/Brazil), Bruno Moreno (São Paulo/Brazil), Isabella Gonçalves (São Paulo/Brazil), Renato Sircilli (São Paulo/Brazil), Flavia Pinheiro (Recife/Brazil), Carlos Monroy (Bogotá/Colombia; São Paulo/Brazil), Clarice Lima (São Paulo/Brazil), Cristian Duarte (São Paulo/Brazil), Julha Franz (Porto Alegre/Brazil), Mauro Giaconi (Buenos Aires/Argentina), Young Boy Dancing Group (Sweden; Netherlands), Rodrigo Andreolli (São Paulo/Brazil), Solo Sul (São Paulo/Brazil) e Victor del Moral (Mexico City/Mexico).
 For more information: http://www.galeriavermelho.com.br/en/verbo/about.

 See below more information on Clarissa Sacchelli and the 1st Videobrasil Dance Season in a text signed by the curators Carolina Mendonça, theater director and choreographer based in Germany, and Marcos Gallon, artistic director of VERBO, who together with Thereza Farkas, programming director of Associação Cultural Videobrasil, make up the committee responsible for selecting the artists for the performance show.